-Today, the Department of Education (DOC) announced that Biden’s federal student loan pause was extended until January 31, 2022.
-The student loan pause was supposed to end on September 30, 2021.
-This student loan relief extension applies to all federal student loan monthly payments, including income-based repayment, public service loan forgiveness plans, and third-party collection activity.
+Today, the Department of Education (DOC) announced that Biden’s federal student loan pause was extended until May 1st, 2022.
+This student loan relief extension applies to all federal student loan monthly payments, including income-based repayment, public service loan forgiveness plans, and third-party collection activity including student loan garnishments.

 We’ll explain what this means for student loan borrowers and provide additional resources for credit card debt relief and consolidation options.